sreerag-chandrasekharan/Brest-Cancer-classifier/README.md

-# Multiomic Data Analysis for Cancer Diagnosis
+# Multiomic Model for Cancer Diagnosis

 Cancer is a complex disease driven by changes across multiple molecular layers.
 Multiomic data—including genomics, transcriptomics, proteomics, and metabolomics—provides a comprehensive view of tumor biology.
 Integrating these datasets can improve early detection, prognosis, and treatment strategies.